Back to All Events

 This workshop introduces participants to Sowa Rigpa, the traditional medical system of Tibet with special emphasis on the hands on external therapies.

-For those who wish to embark. on the journey of studying Sowa Rigpa, a one-year hybrid online training, Foundations of Sowa Rigpa begins this Fall.
+For those who wish to embark on the journey of studying Sowa Rigpa, a one-year hybrid online training, Foundations of Sowa Rigpa begins this Fall.
 More information HERE.

 Dr. Nida Chenagtsang